malharnd/malharnd/README.md

 - 🏃 Out for a run.
 - ⛰️ Exploring the mountains.
 - 📚 Lost in the pages of a good book.
-- Currently Reading: Thinking, Fast and Slow" by Daniel Kahneman
+- Currently Reading: "Thinking, Fast and Slow" by Daniel Kahneman

 ---